IanWallenberg/IanWallenberg/README.md

 🤓 Would love to work mainly with a focus on HTML, CSS and React JS<br>
 🥐 Working part-time as a baker when I'm not working code<br>
 🌞 Hobbies are; reading books, watching movies, and playing video games<br>
-  :fire: Experienced with Firebase, Wordpress, Phaser, UX, React, MongoDB etc
+  :fire: Experienced with Firebase, Figma, Phaser, UX, React, MongoDB etc
   <br>
   🌊 I like minimalistic clean designs, inspired by Japanese architecture and art, less is more
   <br>